m7a/bo-maxbupst/READMEx.md

  * For each record, it reads out the _size_ of the respective item.
  * If _size_ is nonzero, it reads _size_ bytes from the data tree and produces them as output.
- * Now the dasta tree cursor points to data from the next entry with data such that the restore can continue by going to the next metadata item.
+ * Now the data tree cursor points to data from the next entry with data such that the restore can continue by going to the next metadata item.
  * Additional data fields allow for restoration of a subset of files.
 I did not check this in more detail because maxbupst only implements the “full” restore